richgel999/lzham_codec/README.md

 highest compression gain without sacrificing too much decompression throughput, which involved a lot of experimentation, coding instrumentation, and statistical analysis.
 It was like manually path finding through a multidimensional maze.
 I tried a number of coding techniques which just were not competitive against LZMA, or were just too slow or not easily scalable to multiple threads.

 Eventually, I refactored the codec and released the first alpha on Google Code in 2009, then continued on with the alphas for 7-8 more alpha releases.
-I optimized the parser by moving away from Dijkstra, added an "extreme" parsing mode which can exploit locally suboptimal LZ decisions if they result in a better overall ratio, added a zlib-like API, and wrote examples. v1.0 was released in Jan.
+I optimized the parser by moving away from plain Dijkstra, added an "extreme" parsing mode which can exploit locally suboptimal LZ decisions if they result in a better overall ratio, added a zlib-like API, and wrote examples. v1.0 was released in Jan.
 2013 after spending another few weeks further profiling and optimizing the codec to run well on mobile CPU's.